pine64/blisp/README.md

 # Troubleshooting
 1. If the Pinecil V2 or device fails to connect to the PC:

-    a. try different cables (usb-C to C is recommended over Usb-A)
+    a. try different cable: usb-C to C is recommended over Usb-A, especially if you are having issues.

     b. try different Usb port

     c. try a different PC/laptop

 2. It is important to hold down the `(-)` minus button _before_ plugging in the Usb-c cable, and do not release the button for another 15-20 seconds.
 Try to hold it a little longer before releasing if your computer is slow and it is not working.
-In rare circumstances on fussy USB ports, keep holding the (-) for the entire update.
+In rare circumstances on fussy USB ports, keep holding the `(-)` for the entire update.

 3. If all of this fails, then join one of the [Live Community Chat channels linked](https://wiki.pine64.org/wiki/Pinecil#Community_links) in the Pinecil Wiki as volunteers there might be able to help.